UK & International Shipping Available

 21 November 2021

-Smart electronics is the answer!
+Smart electronics provide the solution, utilising specialised equipment and a continuous feedback loop to stabilise the laser accurately.
 We can stabilise your laser with specialised equipment which will ensure a controlled laser beam through a continuous feedback loop.

-Dr Thomas Kinder explains how in the video below:
+Dr. Thomas Kinder explains this groundbreaking technology in the video below.

 Laser beam stability